Trauma Therapy & PTSD Therapy in London (Post-Traumatic Stress Disorder)

 Both approaches have been evidenced to reduce the impact of trauma on individuals and how they perceive and react to their memories over time.
-People going through a TF-CBT course or EMDR often describe themselves as not becoming overwhelmed or strongly affected by their traumatic memories.
+People who have completed a TF-CBT course or EMDR often describe themselves as not becoming overwhelmed or strongly affected by their traumatic memories.

 It may be a preference of the individual or a collaborative decision between the client and the trauma therapist which model is used within therapy and feels the best fit for you.
 Both CBT for trauma and EMDR can last around 12 sessions, but depending on the individual and complexity of trauma, this could vary.